-Pupils are permitted to enter their own classrooms at 8.40am and a member of staff will be in attendance.
+Pupils are permitted to enter their own classrooms at 8.30am and a member of staff will be in attendance.

-A rota provides two members of staff to supervise all break times which are as follows:
+A rota provides a minimum of two members of staff to supervise all break times which are as follows:

-Pre-Prep morning break 10.20am - 10.40am.
+Pre-Prep and Prep morning break 10.30am - 10.45am.